 Shapiro says there isn’t an upper limit to how much turmeric one can have, with the caveat: “I would say when people consume too much of anything, they might experience some stomach upset, nausea, and discomfort in that way.”

 Turmeric, when consumed as a spice and not in a medicinal dose, is generally considered to be safe for most people.
 However, given its potent anti-inflammatory powers, it should come as no surprise that concentrated, medicinal amounts of turmeric isn’t recommended for people with certain health conditions.

-But for many other folks, turmeric can be a powerful health supplement that promotes anti-inflammation and other perks.
+For many other folks, however, turmeric can be a powerful health supplement that promotes anti-inflammation and other positive health outcomes—given that you’re taking it at the recommended dosage.
 With your health practitioner’s sign off, it’s certainly worth considering if fighting inflammation is your top health priority.